Return to the Purplemath home page

-These problems are fairly contrived, but they're also fairly standard, so you should learn how to handle them.
-After all, the point of these problems isn't their relation to "real life", but your ability to extract the math from the English.
-Let's do some examples.
+"Number" word problems are usually fairly contrived, but they're also fairly standard, so you should learn how to handle them.
+After all, the point of these problems isn't their relation to "real life", but rather your ability to extract the math from the English.

 n + (n + 1) = 15